1. Were you named after anyone?

 16. What is your least favorite thing about yourself?

 My procrastination.
 I do like my being detail-oriented.
 Hey, that period shouldn’t be italicized!
-Sometimes being detail-oriented is good, like when I’m editing or polishing a project, but sometimes it isn’t good, especially when perfectionism contributes to procrastination.
+Sometimes being detail-oriented is good, like when I’m editing or polishing a project, but sometimes it isn’t good, especially when perfectionism contributes to procrastination and delay.
 But if only I could cure my procrastination!
 I think I’ll get to that . . . later.
 Meanwhile, I console myself with Robert Louis Stevenson’s recommendation: “Don’t judge each day by the harvest you reap but by the seeds you plant.”
+Yet I also remember Gary Snyder’s haiku, “After weeks of watching the roof leak / I fixed it tonight / by moving a single board.”
+The story of my life.

 17. Who do you miss the most?